ybot1122/playground/app-route-tutorial/README.md

 # Dynamic Routes

 Go back to our About page.
 As you can see it is a blog style page, with articles and article IDs.
+Click each of those articles and notice that the route name is printed on the screen.

+In our code, you can see this is done with dynamic routes.
+You create a folder with square brackets like `[articleId]` and then in the `page.tsx` file you can access the string in that field via the `params` props that NextJS provides automatically.

+As usual, you can nest these even more.

 # Contact Page